All Episodes

 That's a first for me.

-You know, that's something I always identify with the left, and you saw this with the Obamaites in a very profound way, and and still do.
+You know, that's something I always identify with the left, and you saw this with the Obamaites in a very profound way and still do, that everything he does is brilliant.

-Everything he does is evidence of some sort of higher uh strategic intellectual capability that we're just us normal people just can't comprehend.
+Everything he does is evidence of some sort of higher strategic intellectual capability that we're just us normal people just can't comprehend.

 It's like, no, sometimes Obama makes bad decisions.

-I think he makes a lot more bad decisions than good ones, but I'm just I think we could all admit that, you know, he's he's a fallible human being, and the moment you cross over into this weird political worship, I just always identify that with the left.
+And the moment you cross over into this weird political worship, I just always identify that with the left.

-What's funny is that Hillary is so flawed that unlike with the Obama worship with Hillary, there is a sort of intransigence on the issue.
+What's funny is that Hillary is so flawed that unlike with the Obama worship, with Hillary, there is a sort of intransigence on the issue.

 I mean, how is that supposed to work?